 So the first thing you must do is label it: “challenging team member.”
 By labelling something in this way, you remove yourself emotionally (“difficult” is far too negative…) and you have dealt with challenges before so you can just get stuck in and not let it affect you.

 So, what we’re talking about today is giving your challenge a name.
 Something that sums up what the main obstacle is: Challenge Christmas, Challenge Nails Crisis, Challenge Holiday Time, etc.

 Having given your Challenge a name, answer these 4 key points and write it down (And I mean write it down… On paper.
 It will help give you a clear focus):

-ASSESSMENT: What is the challenge?
+- Assess: What is the challenge?

-CREATE: What should I have in place?
+- Create: What should I have in place?
 What is the source of the issue?
 What can I do to create best practice?
 We need to remember that each situation is unique and we can learn from them.
 We are not always right – challengers are great at telling us this!

-DELIVER: How can I reach an amicable solution ?
+- Deliver: How can I reach an amicable solution ?
 How can I resolve it?

-MAINTAIN: How can we ensure this doesn’t happen again?
+- Maintain: How can we ensure this doesn’t happen again?

-Once you have answered these questions, there is only one step left to take: COMMUNICATION
+Once you have answered these questions, there is only one step left to take: communication.

 Communication is KEY to diffusing difficult situations.
 It is vital to iron things out and create a verbal contract with ALL problems.
 Without communication, assumptions are made.
 And assumptions can be dangerous.